yshalsager/telegram-feedback-bot/README.md

 - `TELEGRAM_BOT_ADMINS`: the Telegram account IDs that will have administrator permissions of the bot
 - `TELEGRAM_CHAT_ID`: the Telegram chat ID that will be used as forum.
 The group ID can be found in the URL of the group
-- `MESSAGE_START`: the message that will be sent to users when they start the bot, can be empty to use the default message.
+- `MESSAGE_START`: the message that will be sent to users when they start the bot, can be empty to use the default message, if it's more than one line replace the new line with `\n`.
-- `MESSAGE_RECEIVED`: the message that will be sent to users when they send a message to the bot, can be empty to use the default message.
+- `MESSAGE_RECEIVED`: the message that will be sent to users when they send a message to the bot, can be empty to use the default message, if it's more than one line replace the new line with `\n`.
 - `DEBUG`: set to `1` to enable debug logging

 ## Running